Therapy for IVF, Fertility Issues, Miscarriage & Infertility. Specialist Support for Women. Online, UK Wide.

 Saff Mitten, specialist psychotherapist for miscarriage and infertility in London.

-My Personal Experience of Fertility Issues - Why I Specialise in This Work
+My Personal Experience of Fertility Issues & Loss - Why I Specialise in This Work

 My decision to specialise in supporting women navigating fertility issues, IVF, miscarriage and infertility is deeply personal.

 After a few years of trying to conceive naturally, I was diagnosed with unexplained infertility.
 What followed was a long and complex IVF journey, including transitioning to donor eggs, treatment overseas, and several rounds of donor‑egg IVF.
-Along the way, I experienced multiple miscarriages - including two missed miscarriages discovered at a scan, where I heard those devastating words: “I’m sorry, there’s no heartbeat.”
+I also experienced multiple miscarriages - including two missed miscarriages discovered at a scan, where I heard those devastating words: “I’m sorry, there’s no heartbeat.”

-It also made me acutely aware that unless someone has been through it, it’s very hard to truly understand.
-Fertility struggles can be incredibly lonely and isolating, and many women feel they have little support at the very moment they need it most.
+This whole journey affected me profoundly, impacting my sense of self, my relationships, and how I engaged with the world.
+It also made me realise that unless someone has been through it, it’s very hard to truly understand.
+Fertility struggles can be incredibly lonely and isolating, and many women feel they have little support at the very time they need it most.

-This community - women navigating fertility, loss and the possibility of childlessness - feels like home to me.
-It’s a privilege to support women through their own painful and complex journeys.
+It’s a privilege to support other women through their own painful and complex journeys.

 Or read on to explore how I can support you.

-If you have experienced miscarriage, you might be navigating physical recovery, emotional overwhelm and trauma, alongside the deeply painful grief of the baby you have lost and the life you had imagined with them in it.
+You might be navigating physical recovery from your miscarriage, or even trauma, alongside the deeply painful grief of the baby you have lost, and the life you had imagined with them in it.

-For some women, miscarriage also brings questions about identity, fears about the future, and strain on relationships or intimacy.
-It can feel as though your life has paused while the world continues around you, leaving you unsure how to move forward or how to make sense of what you’re feeling.
+It might feel as though your life has paused while the world continues around you, leaving you unsure how to move forward or how to make sense of what you’re feeling.

-Therapy offers a gentle, supportive space to process what has happened, explore the emotional impact, and find your footing again.
-It’s not necessarily about moving on, but it’s about honouring and acknowledging your loss and the impact it has had on you, so you can gradually learn to integrate it into your life.
+If you see me for therapy, I provide a supportive and caring space to help you process what has happened, explore the mental and emotional impact, and slowly find your footing again.
+For most women, it’s not about moving on.
+Instead, it’s about honouring and acknowledging your loss and the impact it has had on you, so you can gradually learn to integrate it into your life.

 Please note, I am also listed as an approved therapist on the Miscarriage Association Counsellors Directory.